Circle Bar Racing: Beginnings

 Although Mitchell's team has found its home in NASCAR, the team originated in 1978 with Circle Bar sponsoring Chet Fillip in late models.
 The team officially started out as Circle Bar Auto Racing Inc., with Fillip as their driver.
 The team qualified for the 1982 Indianapolis 500, finishing 24th in a Gurney Eagle with a Cosworth power plant.
 Fillip also qualified for the 1983 Indianapolis 500 before DNQ-ing for the 1985 Indy 500 with a Lola chassis.
 The next week at Milwaukee, the team finished 10th with Fillip.
-CBR made its NASCAR debut with Fillip in 1985, in the No. 31 Circle Bar Truck Corral Ford at Atlanta Motor Speedway.
+CBR made its NASCAR debut with Fillip in 1985, in the No. 31 Circle Bar Truck Corral Ford at Atlanta.
 Fillip ran sixteen races for Mitchell in 1986, and had a best finish of twelfth in the No. 81.
 At the end of the year, Mitchell sold his equipment to Fillip.
 Afterwards, Circle Bar sponsored the late model efforts of John Kelly in 1989, with the shop based in San Antonio, Texas.
 Moving to Ozona, the team picked up the championship in 1990.
 The next year, CBR moved to the All-Pro Series with Kelly, but Alabama native Rick Crawford took his place in 1992.
 Together, they attempted the 1993 Coca-Cola 600, but failed to qualify.
 Using Circle Bar's equipment, Crawford had great success in the All-Pro Series, beginning a partnership between Mitchell and Crawford to race in the series until 1996.

 Camping World Truck Series

 No. 10 Truck History

-Circle Bar Racing fielded a second truck for the first time in 1997, when Tammy Jo Kirk drove the No. 74 at Fontana, as a start-and-park "field filler"; she finished 35th, parking after ten laps.
+Circle Bar Racing fielded a second truck for the first time in 1997, when Tammy Jo Kirk drove the No. 74 at Fontana, as a start and park "field filler"; she finished 35th, parking after ten laps.
 The next attempt came in 2004, when Greg Biffle drove the No. 44 Ford Racing truck to an eighth-place finish at the Ford 200.

 CBR added on the No. 10 Truck in 2007, with David Starr behind the wheel.
 Picking up both Navistar International sponsorship and the owners points of ppc Racing's old Truck Series team, the team had a moderately successful year, finishing 10th in points in their first year.
 Starr left at the end of the season to return to Red Horse Racing.
 Brendan Gaughan took over the No. 10 truck in 2008, leaving his defunct family owned team South Point Racing.
 Gaughan earned two top fives and five top tens and finished 15th in points.
 At the end of the season, Gaughan departed the team, and rookie driver James Buescher was signed to the 10 truck full-time in 2009 with Jamie Jones as his crew chief.
 Buescher had three top-tens and a fourteenth-place points finish but departed the team as well at the end of the year.
 The team was eventually sold to Jennifer Jo Cobb.